twwright/foodexplorer/README.md

 ## Usage

-The primary use case of the foodexplorer is simply a game that allows you to view the macronutrients of random projects received through an API call to Spoonacular.
+The primary purpose and usage of this gem was as a way to view the macronutrients of random projects received through an API call to Spoonacular.

 ## Development